openvinotoolkit/openvino/src/common/conditional_compilation/docs/develop_cc_for_new_component.md

 It means that conditional compilation is disabled.

 #### OV_CC_DOMAINS
-It is empty in this mode.
+Empty in this mode.

 #### OV_SCOPE
-It is empty in this mode.
+Empty in this mode.

 #### OV_SCOPE and OV_CASE
-They will do the match operation without the itt scope task.
+They do the match operation without the itt scope task.

 #### MATCHER_SCOPE
-It is empty.
+Empty.

 #### RUN_ON_FUNCTION_SCOPE and RUN_ON_MODEL_SCOPE
-They are empty.
+Empty.

 ## Enable conditional compilation for a new component or domain